-The CLUE database enables homeowners and automobile insurers to exchange information – without notice to you – about claims for loss of property.
+The CLUE database enables homeowners and automobile insurers to exchange information about claims.
 Here’s a simple example of how the exchange system works:

-- If you file a claim for loss against your homeowner policy, for example, the insurance company adds this information to the national database.
+- If you file a claim on your home or auto insurance policy, the insurance company adds this information to the national database.

-- If you apply for homeowner’s insurance with another company — say, you move to another part of the country – the new insurance company can access the CLUE database and learn of your past claims.
+- If you apply for insurance with another company, the new insurance company can access the CLUE database and obtain a record of past claims.

-- The CLUE report shows the new insurer information about any claims you filed under your previous insurer’s policy.
-CLUE also includes information about inquiries you make, even if a claim was never submitted or paid.
+- CLUE also includes information about inquiries you make, even if a claim was never submitted or paid.